 In conclusion, do we recommend VPNArea?

-Whilst the VPN is robust and 100% safe in terms of there being no logging, secure encryption, a kill switch and DNS leak protection, it is lacking in other areas.
-Customer support is spotty, and servers and download speeds are somewhat lacking.
+While the VPN is robust and safe in terms of there being no logging, secure encryption, a kill switch, and DNS leak protection, it is lacking in other areas.
+Servers and download speeds are somewhat lacking.

 Yes, they have all the bells and whistles when it comes to security, but so do many of the top VPNs we’ve reviewed – and they offer much more in terms of speed, security, and additional features.

-If you’re looking for simple browsing and aren’t too concerned about being the fastest VPN user or having access to innumerable servers, then VPNArea is good enough.
-Don’t want to settle for good enough?
-Check out our top VPN reviews.
+If you’re looking for simple browsing and aren’t too concerned about being the fastest VPN user or having access to thousands of servers, then VPNArea is good enough.
+Customer support seems to be improving, too.